-The Campus is located at 41605 Gibson Road in Woodland.
+The Campus is located at 2300 East Gibson Road in Woodland.
 This developing site has seven buildings, including a Learning Resources Building, a Child Development Center, a Science Building, a mixture of classrooms and laboratories, and a Bookstore.
-Plans for a Emerging Technology complex have been submitted to the California Community Colleges Chancellor's Office for funding.
+A Learning Resource Center is currently under construction.
 Other buildings, facilities, and programs are scheduled to be added.